joshuaHallee/foxhole-item-api/README.md

 ```

 ## Supported Queries
-See API Paths for faction specific queries
+See API Paths for faction specific queries.
 ```YAML
 itemCategory: String | get items from a specific category,
 isMpfCraftable: Bool | can an item be crafted in a mpf